Archives

 Östermalm Market Hall

-New additions have a clear contemporary look that is quieter than the bold and colorful cultural-historic environment.
+New additions have a clear contemporary look that is quieter than the bold and colourful cultural-historic environment.
 In other cases, the choice was to emphasize and enhance the original appearance of the market hall.
 Paint conservators have carefully scraped away layer after layer of paint to reveal a picture of the building’s history.

 Östermalm Market Hall